GToidZ/ske-soft-arch-2023/24-01-12-first-lab/README.md

 ## Significant Changes

+How do you actually create new routes?
+> Go to `routes/web.php` instead of creating `routes.php`

 The cookbook says to create new view in `app/views`.
 Where is it?
 > The `views` directory is actually in `resources` folder.

+The **"Creating a custom error message"** section in cookbook?
+> I actually used it with `userform`.
+It's really redundant, just to make another forms.

+The **"Adding honey pot to form"** section in cookbook?
+> Read the change above.

+Where's the `honey_pot` validator?
+> We can use `prohibited` instead of creating a new one, it's more faster.

 # Laravel Default README